-When was the last time you had a romantic dinner with your partner?
+When was the last time you had a romantic dinner at home with your partner?
 If you can't remember, perhaps now is the perfect opportunity to whip one up; no special occasion required.

-Whether you're looking to treat yourself or do something thoughtful for your partner, let these tips below be your guide to at-home dinner bliss.
+Whether you're looking to treat yourself or do something thoughtful for your partner, let these tips below be your guide to at-home dinner bliss by making a romantic dinner.

 Clear Your Schedule